v01dXYZ/vision-toolkit/README.md

 ## Credits

-This work was initiated by Quentin Laborde as a PoC related to his PhD in a WIP/draft shape and brought to a fully production ready state by
+This work was initiated by Quentin Laborde as a PoC related to his PhD in a WIP/draft shape while the efforts to industrialize it and bring it to a production ready state were passed on to
-Robert Dazi (structuring and architecturing, cleaning and refactoring code, setting up strategies for automated quality assurance, documenting).
+Robert Dazi.